weiweia92/Basic_computer_science/docker/docker.md

 **ADD**

-ADD command gets two arguments:a source and a destination.It basically copies the files from the source on the host into the container's own filesystem at the set destination.
+ADD command gets two arguments:a source and a destination.
+It basically copies the files from the source on the host into the container's own filesystem at the set destination.

 `ADD [source directory or URL] [destination directory]`